Volunteer Experience (Optional)

 Day 2 March 3: Mediterranean, and Shabbat

-Leaving the Ben-Gurion airport we will drive north on the Mediterranean coastal plain.
+We arrive at Ben Gurion airport, and at 6:00 PM, we will drive north on our chartered bus, along the Mediterranean coastal plain.
 We will check into our hotel and settle into our rooms in Netanya.
-After dinner, we will take a nice leisurely stroll to the Sea just as Netanya comes to life as the Sabbath ends.
+After dinner we will take a leisurely stroll to the Sea just as Netanya comes to life as the Sabbath ends.